hanrichard/Notebook/aws/aws learning doc/tips.md

 - Run Command is designed to support a wide range of enterprise scenarios including installing software, running ad hoc scripts or Microsoft PowerShell commands, configuring Windows Update settings, and more.

 - Run Command can be used to implement configuration changes across Windows instances on a consistent yet ad hoc basis and is accessible from the AWS Management Console, the AWS Command Line Interface (CLI), the AWS Tools for Windows PowerShell, and the AWS SDKs.

+- Performing in-place queries on a data lake allows you to run sophisticated analytics queries directly on the data in S3 without having to load it into a data warehouse.

+- You can use both Athena and Redshift Spectrum against the same data assets.
+You would typically use Athena for ad hoc data discovery and SQL querying, and then use Redshift Spectrum for more complex queries and scenarios where a large number of data lake users want to run concurrent BI and reporting workloads.